Tailing the Great Whales, April 06 to April 13, 2024 and April 13 to April 20, 2024

 - Welcome and transfers from Faial or Pico airports.

 - 7 nights accommodation with half-board at ** hotel “Whale’come ao Pico” (double occupancy).

 - 5 days at sea (or half day equivalents, depending on the weather).

-- 1 day exploring Pico’s whaling tradition (São Roque’s whaling station, Calheta de Nesquim’s boathouse, the “Vigia da Queimada” – outlook – and the Whaler’s museum in Lajes).
+- 1 full day exploring Pico’s whaling tradition (São Roque’s whaling station, Calheta de Nesquim’s boathouse, the “Vigia da Queimada” – outlook – and the Whaler’s museum in Lajes closed on Mondays).

-- A presentation by Espaço Talassa’s biologist on the ecology and biology of cetaceans.
+- A presentation by Espaço Talassa’s biologist on the ecology and biology of cetaceans and about the Blue whale research in the Atlantic.

 - Insurance & whale-watching permit.